 Developer: Team17 / Ghost Town Games Publisher: Team17

 Being a simulator doesn’t mean a game has to be so rooted in realism that it’s dull and uninspired.
 Take a look at Ghost Town Games’ Overcooked!
-2 as a fine example.
+2, one of the PS4 simulation games that doesn’t take itself too seriously, as a fine example.

 The couch co-op game puts you and your friends in charge of the zaniest kitchens you’ll ever step foot in, crafting meals in impossible scenarios.
 At its core, though, Overcooked!
 2 is still a simulator, where every aspect of your kitchen has to run perfectly else it dissolves into pure chaos.